trampgeek/moodle-qtype_coderunner/docs/index.md

 anywhere else!
 Similarly, if you delete a prototype question that's actually in use, all the children will break, giving "missing prototype" errors.
-To recover from such screw ups you will need to create a new prototype of the right name (preferably by importing the original correct prototype).
+To recover from such screw-ups you will need to create a new prototype of the right name (preferably by importing the original correct prototype).
 To repeat:
 user-defined question types are not for the faint of heart.
 Caveat emptor.